SpaceXpanse/Roadmap/.github/ISSUE_TEMPLATE/idea.md

 ---
-name: Improvement
+name: Idea
-about: Describe it here.
+about: Describe the idea here.
 title: ''
 labels: ''
 assignees: ''